What is Care Council?

-At Care Council, the young people get to:
+At Care Council and Care Council Juniors, the young people get to:

-- Meet other young people in care and make new friends.
+- meet other young people in care who might have been in a similar position to them and make new friends,

-- Go on fun trips with the group, such as Thorpe Park, Go Karting and Calshot Activity Centre.
+- and also go on fun trips with the group, such as Thorpe Park, Go Karting, as well as a summer residential outing to the Calshot Activity Centre.

 Being a part of Care Council means young people:

-- Can make a difference to the care system.
+- and lastly, help us to make a real, positive difference to the care system.